Part of speech: adjective

 Examples of Capricious in a sentence

-"During the summer months the weather can be quite capricious."
+"During the autumn months, the weather can be quite capricious."

 "I had to stay on my toes when working with the capricious chef."